by Jonathan Zap

 Although I’d never had such a specific one myself, I’ve been studying visions of the end of the world since I was twenty.
 All archetypes have light and dark aspects, and the most prominent dark side of the Singularity Archetype is apocalypticism.
 One of my key theories of apocalypticism is that it is often personal fear of death—which, of course, is a certain oncoming event horizon for the individual psyche—displaced onto an imagined collective apocalypse.
 Supporting such a projection in my case is that I had just tested positive for Covid, so I had more reason than usual to anticipate personal death, though my symptoms were mild.

 However, I fear illness and other unpleasant scenarios that often precede death, but not death itself, so I don’t think this particular-end-of-the-world vision was a projection.
 Death would be a major inconvenience while I still have much to accomplish, but I’m excited to cross that event horizon when the time comes.
 Besides decades of studying near-death experiences (NDEs), I’ve had profound paranormal experiences from the earliest age, some of them highly evidential, that caused my fear of death to vanish decades ago.
-I’m steeped in both research and powerful, veridical experiences that have shown me that consciousness can survive the death of the body.

 Another thing possibly relevant to this end-of-the-world vision is that I’ve seen many more burned-out urban neighborhoods than the average person.
 Not only had I grown up in the Bronx during its worst years, but later, during the crack epidemic in the 80s, I had been a teacher and the building security coordinator at Samuel Gompers, a public high school in the worst part of the South Bronx.
 The school was surrounded by block after block of burnt-out buildings, so hellish cityscapes are part of my mental furniture.
 But as bleak as those South Bronx neighborhoods were, I was accustomed to them, and none of them ever filled me with dread the way a few seconds of watching that one charred corner had.